ryan-junio-oliveira/Enterprise-Resource-Planning/README.md

 Licença

-Este projeto está licenciado sob a Licença MIT - sinta-se livre para utilizar, modificar e distribuir conforme necessário.
+Este projeto está licenciado sob a Licença "a definir"